apprehensions/hazelnut/README.md

 Simple Bandcamp collection syncronization & downloader utility.

-### Installation
+## Installation
 ```sh
 go install github.com/apprehensions/hazelnut@latest
 ```

-### Usage
+## Usage
 `hazelnut` requires the `Cookie` header made on bandcamp web requests.

-To retrieve your full cookie string, you need to copy it from a [bandcamp.com](https://bandcamp.com/) network request, which can be found in a network request in the 'Request Headers' section under the network requests tab in your browser.
+To retrieve your `Cookie` header, you need to copy it from a [bandcamp.com](https://bandcamp.com/) network request, which can be found in a network request in the 'Request Headers' section under the network requests tab in your browser.

 Afterwards, you can copy the copied `Cookie` value to a file named `hazelnut-cookies.txt`, which `hazelnut` uses as the default cookies path (you may choose to change it with the `-cookies` flag).

 Example usage: